Mitchell Robinson

-Mitchell Robinson III (born April 1, 1998) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
-He was selected with the 36th overall pick in the 2018 NBA draft.
-Before beginning his professional career, he gained national coverage for withdrawing from his commitment to attend Western Kentucky University to instead dedicate the entire 2017–18 season for training on his own, being the first player to make such a decision.
+Mitchell Robinson III (born April 1, 1998) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+Before beginning his professional career, he gained national coverage for withdrawing from his commitment to attend Western Kentucky University to instead dedicate the entire 2017–18 season to training on his own, being the first player to make such a decision.
+Robinson was selected by the New York Knicks with the 36th overall pick in the 2018 NBA draft.
+He won the NBA Finals with the Knicks in 2026.